OmkarTupe7/myportfolio-template/GUIDE.md

 ## Customize Style

-I tried to make it more customizable so you can adjust it to your need 🏹
+I tried to make it more customizable so you can adjust it to your own need 🏹

 ### Colors

 I follow the 60-30-10 rule.
-So if don't like the palettes and you want to add yours. you will need two palettes 🎨 (light/dark). and change them in two files.
+So if you don't like the palettes and you want to add yours, you will need two palettes 🎨 (light/dark). and change them in two files.

 1️⃣ First file